gchq/event-logging/README.md

 # Event Logging

-_Event Logging_ is a Java JAXB implementation of the _Event Logging XML Schema_ and an API for logging events conforming to the _Event Logging XML Schema_. _Event Logging_ can be incorporated into your java application to provide a means of recording and outputting audit events.
+_Event Logging_ is a Java JAXB implementation of the _Event Logging XML Schema_ and an API for logging events conforming to the _Event Logging XML Schema_. _Event Logging_ can be incorporated into your Java application to provide a means of recording and outputting audit events.

 ## Generation of the JAXB artefacts